-Audit Objectives For the period under audit, determine whether the PHA tested for and remediated environmental contaminates including but not limited to lead-based paint, radon gas, and mold to assure that Public Housing met the physical condition standards for health and safety considerations set forth in 24 CFR section 5.703.
+Audit Objectives For the period under audit, determine whether the PHA tested for and remediated environmental contaminates including but not limited to lead-based paint, radon gas, and mold to ensure that Public Housing met the physical condition standards for health and safety considerations set forth in 24 CFR section 5.703.

 - a.
 Determine if any physical inspections, required environmental tests, and/or environmental remediation activities were performed for the period under audit. - b.
-Obtain and read all reports identified from procedure a. and determine if any health and safety considerations were observed. - c.
-If so, determine if the PHA remediated the safety concern(s) and the impacted Public Housing now adhere to the physical condition standards. - d.
-If no physical inspections or environmental testing was performed, determine whether a violation of the physical condition standards for health and safety considerations, set forth in 24 CFR section 5.703, occurred.
+Obtain and read all reports identified from procedure a. and determine if any health and safety considerations were observed.

+- c.
+If so, determine if the PHA documented that they remediated the safety concern(s). - d.
+If no physical inspection or environmental testing was performed, record the status for each and determine whether the PHA identified in some other manner that a violation of the physical condition standards for health and safety considerations, set forth in 24 CFR section 5.703, occurred.
+And, if so, that the PHA documented that they remediated the safety concern.